PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br/>

-<b>Below we followed the same directions and created and implimented another Group Policy for our Organization.
-To ensure system resources safety we decided to block access to Command Prompt to all members of our company except the IT Managers and IT Department.
-See the stept by step guide. </b><br /> <br />
+<b>Below we followed the same directions and created and implemented another Group Policy for our Organization.
+To ensure system resource's safety we decided to block access to Command Prompt to all members of our company except the IT Managers and IT Department.
+See the step by step guide. </b><br /> <br />

 <img width="1316" alt="New GPO" src="https://user-images.githubusercontent.com/117952272/209413149-a341c55e-7204-41fd-b971-3d16a5e65f06.png">